JordanSum/Deploy-a-Web-App-in-AWS/README.md

 ![6-11 create pipeline](https://github.com/JordanSum/S3-Static-Website/assets/144553157/62cea6b6-4266-4a15-9d52-14127c281a74)

-![7 create cloudfront](https://github.com/JordanSum/S3-Static-Website/assets/144553157/149f9929-290f-4d29-baf8-63dd0fc6d599)

-8. In Cloudfront, create a new distribution.
+16. In Cloudfront, create a new distribution.
 In Origin domain choose your amazon s3 bucket.
 Under Origin access make sure to select "Origin access control settings".
 This will only allow your S3 bucket to restrict access to only cloudfront.
 In origin access control select your S3 bucket where your are hosting your website documents.
-Also, a bucket policy giving cloudfront access to your s3 bucket will be created when finished.
-Under viewer protocol policy select the "Redirect http to https" radio button.
-Web Application Firewall (WAF) select "Do not enable security protection".
 Under Alternate domain name be sure to add "johndoe.com" and "www.johndoe.com".
 Custom SSL certificate is where you will select the certifacte you created in step 5.
 Be sure to list the "Default root object" to index.html.
 Hit "Create distribution" at the bottom of the screen.

+![7 create cloudfront](https://github.com/JordanSum/S3-Static-Website/assets/144553157/149f9929-290f-4d29-baf8-63dd0fc6d599)

 ![7-1 create cloudfront](https://github.com/JordanSum/S3-Static-Website/assets/144553157/676caaf2-5d3b-455a-a1f7-8b9a25722e53)

+ 17. A bucket policy giving cloudfront access to your s3 bucket will be created when finished.

 ![7-2 create cloudfront](https://github.com/JordanSum/S3-Static-Website/assets/144553157/dd9b934d-ca01-4b3e-9747-184fd3ce524c)

+18. Under viewer protocol policy select the "Redirect http to https" radio button.

 ![7-3 create cloudfront](https://github.com/JordanSum/S3-Static-Website/assets/144553157/7d5a5414-7b71-45bd-9fb0-f19492e1b95f)